Strongly Interacting Two-component Coupled Bose Gas in Optical Lattices: The Model

 \section{The Model}

-We consider a 1D system comprising two kinds of bosons trapped in an optical lattice as shown in Fig.~\ref{fig:ModelN}.
+We consider a 1D system comprising two kinds of bosons trapped in a spin-independent optical lattice as shown in Fig.~\ref{fig:ModelN}.
 The two components termed as $a$ and $b$, can be envisioned as two internal levels of an atom.
 We assume low temperature and the optical lattice to be deep enough for the atoms to be confined to the lowest Bloch band describing a two-component Bose--Hubbard model~ \cite{Altman2003,Schachenmayer2015}.
-The optical lattice is tilted, creating an energy offset between the neighboring sites as shown in Fig.~\ref{fig:ModelN}, with the assumption that the potential applied to create this tilt is a perturbation.
-This tilt can be introduced using a magnetic or a static electric field gradient \cite{Kuno2018,Jaksch2003}.
-The tilting of the lattice prevents the natural hopping between components $a$ (or $b$) and is obtained via light assisted tunneling: resonant two-photon Raman transition \cite{Kuno2018}.

-We introduce to this system inter-component coupling; this can be obtained by applying a microwave field nearly resonant to the transition frequency of the two internal states as can be seen in Fig.~\ref{fig:ModelN} (\textit{inset}).
+The optical lattice is tilted, creating an energy offset between the nearest-neighbor sites as shown in Fig.~\ref{fig:ModelN}, with the assumption that the potential applied to create this tilt is a perturbation.
+This tilt can be introduced using a magnetic field gradient \cite{Kuno2018,Jaksch2003}.
+The tilting of the lattice prevents the natural hopping between components $a$ (or $b$) that is obtained via light assisted tunneling: resonant two-photon Raman transition \cite{Kuno2018}.
+We introduce to this system inter-component coupling; also obtained by a resonant two-photon Raman transition between two internal states as shown in Fig.~\ref{fig:ModelN} (\textit{inset}).
+The resulting system is governed by the following Hamiltonian: